 Affiliates publish links to the business website on their own blogs, websites, social media pages, or other channels.
 In most cases, the affiliate also creates promotional content for the business, say a blog post or a video, and includes links for the reader or viewer to get further information or buy the product.

 This not only drives sales for the business, but also traffic and access to a larger audience at a lower cost.
 The affiliate, in turn, gets commission every time someone makes a purchase through the affiliate link.

-Even though affiliate programs are a great marketing tool for small businesses, keep the following criteria in mind before you decide to launch your own program:
+Even though affiliate programs are a great marketing tool for small online businesses, keep the following criteria in mind before you decide to launch your own affiliate marketing campaign:

 - Are you ready to pay commission on every affiliate-driven sale?
 If your business is relatively new, you may not be ready to pay affiliate commission for every sale.
 Or, you may not be able to offer a commission that’s attractive enough to the best affiliates.
 In these cases, it may be best to launch a referral program instead, where you can offer store credit, discounts, or other rewards to your best customers.

 - Does your product have mass appeal?
 You won’t get much out of any form of marketing if you don’t have an appealing product.
 This is especially true in affiliate marketing, where affiliates promote your brand to a wide range of people.
 If your product doesn’t have a wide enough appeal to hook a large target audience, you may not get the full value of an affiliate program.

 - Do you have access to good-fit affiliates?
 In other words, are there content creators who you can easily access and have audiences that match your own target audience?
 More popular creators may not be within reach of smaller business.
 Especially in your earlier stages, finding the right content creator to work with your brand may prove difficult.

 Referral programs may be a better option for your small business